naveedalirehmani/Obsidian/Next.js.md

 - Create a folder like this in a segment [folder-name] and the page.tsx of this [folder-name] folder will render on dynamic routes
 - […folder-name] will catch all dynamic routes, like /about/id1/id2/id3

+#### loading.tsx

+- Loading files are used to render a loading component before a component mounts.
+- In next.js before a component is mounted on screen it is render on server and then served to client, and then hydration kicks in.
+So rendering the page on server and then serving it takes time.
+During this period the loading.tsx file will be rendered.
+- If a segment as loading.tsx file, all dynamic routes in that segment will also automatically use this loading.tsx file
+- We can also use loading.tsx with react suspense.
+For example if there are 10 components in a page. next.js does not has to only render the page on the server but also all the components in the pages which might take a while wrapping them in suspense means that this components are streamed.
+Streamed mean that components are rendered one by one in order and sent to client one by one in chunks where each component is a chunk.
+For this just wrap for component in a react suspence tag and add a loading component to fallback of suspense.